emqx/neuron-docs/en_US/introduction/plugin-list/plugin-list.md

 For these commercial modules, Neuron also provides a forever free quota (with 30 connections and 30 data tags) for your exploration.

+Note: The Fanuc Focas Ethernet and Mitsubishi CNC plugins are not within the scope of the 30-point free-for-life offer.
+If you wish to try them out, you can directly [contact us](https://www.emqx.com/en/contact?product=neuron).

 :::

 ## Apply for License